 Designing in 3d

 I was able to learn a lot about designing for the 3D space instead of a 2D screen.
-At this internship, I was not only able to use 3D prototyping softwares and tools, but was also tasked with learning and considering the user experience in 3D augmented and virtual reality space.
+At this internship, I was not only able to use 3D prototyping softwares and tools, but was also tasked with learning and considering the user experience and interactions in 3D augmented and virtual reality space.